awesomemotive/wp101plugin/readme.txt

 * First version!

 == Upgrade Notice ==

+= 3.2 =
+* We’ve updated the WordPress SEO Plugin videos for version 2.0.
+* Tested and verified for WordPress 4.2!

 = 3.1 =
 * This important update adds the ability to limit access to the settings panel to a specific administrator, plus adds several new filters for this new feature.
 Thanks, Justin Sainton!